davjfish/helper_files/lxd.md

 - delete a containter (must be stopped): `lxc delete mycontainer`
 - rename a containter (must be stopped): `lxc move mycontainer mynewcontainer`
 - create a new containter from an old one (must be stopped): `lxc copy mycontainer mynewcontainer`
+- run a command from the inside of a container: `lxc exec mycontainer -- service --status-all`
+- access bash shell in a container: `lxc exec mycontainer -- bash` or `lxc shell mycontainer`

 ### Snapshots
 - create a snapshot of a container: `lxc snapshot mycontainer snapshot.mycontainer.0`